 Keep in mind the exploration is a feeling process, not a thinking-intellectualizing journey.
-The process is about feeling; you get to feel your way to the deepest state of ease.
+The process is about feeling; you get to feel your way (relax your way) to the deepest state of ease (theta brain waves).

-There are tools to help you focus.
+There are tools to help you stay present in the body.
 Awareness on your breath is the primary tool and while meditating, you can come back to breath awareness as often as you like.
 The other tools include affirmative words or mantra, gentle movement, and descriptive words.

 Realize that at first, your mind may bounce around to various parts of your body rapidly.
 This is fine, but do not let your mind wander outside of the body--catch it and bring it back.
-When you notice yourself not present and you realize your mind is wandering away, gently come back to awareness of your breath and feeling your way back to ease.
+When you notice yourself not present and you realize your mind is wandering away, gently come back to awareness of your breath and look for the places in your body you can relax more.
+Keep relaxing and letting go in all the tissues of your body; relax your way to the edge of sleep--the deepest state of ease.
 Know that all forms of meditation are a process, and this one like all others, will evolve.